jscutlery/convoyr/README.md

 - Promise based response,
 - Observable based response.

-Note that Convoy internally transforms the response to a stream using Observables.
+Note that Convoyr internally transforms the response to a stream using Observables.
 Here is an example using a literal `handler` object and returns a Promise based response:

 ```ts
 import { ConvoyPlugin, PluginHandler } from '@convoyr/core';